opendp/opendp/docs/source/getting-started/quickstart.rst

 OpenDP has two APIs and we'll demonstrate how to use both:

 * The **Context API** is simpler and helps to enforce best practices.
 Currently available only for Python.
 * The **Framework API** is lower-level.
-Available for Python, R and Rust, it directly implements the :ref:`OpenDP Programming Framework <programming-framework>`.
+Available for Python, R and Rust, it directly implements the `OpenDP Programming Framework <../theory/a-framework-to-understand-dp.html>`_.

 Because the Context API is a wrapper around the Framework API, it is easier to use but less flexible:
 All calls ultimately pass through the Framework API.